Jigoku/starphase/README.md

 # Star Phase
-A side-scrolling space shooter made with Lua and Love2D This is still an early work in progress, so many bugs / changes will come.
+A top down space shooter made with Lua and Love2D
+This is still an early work in progress, so many bugs / changes will come.

 ### Running the game